khaluan/CS494-Lab/README.md

 ## Bug:
 - [ ] Close connection for duplicate name, client cannot rename
 - [ ] Game does not start when enough client.
-Probably related to "Number of threads (connections/registering clients) is
-running: 0"
+- [ ] Send random message for client not in turn
+- [ ]